rhdeck/react-native-swift-bridge/README.md

 # react-native-swift-bridge

-# New In 2.3

-RNSB will build a JS bridging file too!
-Look for RNSwiftBridge.js in the top of your package.
-Now you get autocomplete for any code you write to communicate with your package!

 Utility for never having to write Objective-C bridging code for your swift app again!

+# New In 2.4

+RNSB will now build out the JS definitions of your UI Components automatically!
+Complete with PropTypes, allowing better autocomplete and checking when building out components on top.

 # Usage